kurt-krueckeberg/data-structures-cplus/notes/tree234.rst

          }
       }

-      // We get here if rightSubtree was not a leaf.
+      // We only get here if rightSubtree was not a leaf.

-      // Finds the left-most node of the right subtree and converts 2-nodes encountered.
+      // Finds the left-most node of the right subtree and converts all 2-nodes encountered.
       Node *psuccessor = get_successor_node(rightSubtree, child_index);

       return {pdelete, delete_key_index, psuccessor};